Velsych/python-project-49/README.md

 Four game is very chill and simple u just need to continue progression ＼(￣▽￣)／

+fifth game about finding prime number, u get random number and need to say its prime or no, simple, if u know what prime is(i'm no) (－‸ლ)

 __**How it look**__
 1. Even game: